learnlatex/learnlatex.github.io/en/help.md

 You may customise the theme used in the editor (for example using a dark theme with light text on a dark background) on the [Site Settings](settings) page.
-A convenient way to experiment with different themes is to to use `control ,` (`Command ,` on Mac) hile on any example in the site.
+A convenient way to experiment with different themes is to to use `Control-,` (`Command-,` on Mac) while on any example in the site.
 This displays a panel which allows you to change all the ACE settings.

 The ACE repository has a [useful page of editor keyboard shortcuts](https://github.com/ajaxorg/ace/wiki/Default-Keyboard-Shortcuts).